tBaxter/questions-for-employers/README.md

 **Who is responsible for doing deployment?
 How often do you deploy?**

-**How do you think about code correctness?**

 **Is there a written roadmap all developers can see?** How far into the future does it extend?
 How closely is it followed?

-**How/when do developers talk to non-developers?** Is it easy to talk to the people who will be using your product?
+**How/when do developers talk to non-developers?** How cross-functional are the teams?
+Is it easy to talk to the people who will be using your product?

-**Can I see some code the team I'm interviewing for has written?** From an open-source project, for example.

 **What's your approach to technical debt?**

+**What version control system do you use?
+How do you track issues?** If the answer to either is "we don't", that's very bad.

 **Do you contribute to open source projects?** Which projects?
 Which teams work on open source?
 Do you work mostly in the community or do you have a private fork?

+**Can I see some code the team I'm interviewing for has written?** From an open-source project, for example.

+## Things to look for in real life

+* How is the office space physically organized?

+* Is it clean?
+Well kept?

+* Are employees expected to pay for basics (like coffee)?

 ---------------